Guadalauyians/Guadalayians/README.md

 *Guadalayians<h1>tag

-The Guadalayians are an Indian/spanish decent from the Royal bloodline of Christ.
-The Guadalays were very close to the Aztec Indians The Aztec Indians considered them God's the serific lineage dates back to the Hebrew language.
-The serifimms or Cheribums protected the tree of life in the garden of Eden.
-They also protect the throne.
-The Aztecs were brutally slaughtered and there was seven pits which hold the seven folds of spirits which then they would return before the living to wake up the world.
-These seven folds of spirits would later represents the seven days it took God to create and rest.The seven fold spirits of God.
-The Aztec Codex was then later translated to the Voyerwich manuscript.
-This was the Aztec blood mingled with french.
+>The Guadalayians were the original Angels Serifimms and Cheribums that covered the tree of life
+>They are mentioned and referenced in the bible The garden of eden they covered the tree of life that eve and adam were removed from
+>These Guardians play an important role later down towards the end time reestablishing of the correct order